 Please read the below descriptions of our accommodations in detail to avoid surprises.
 Depending on transportation schedules, we may need to stay the night in a hotel by an airport or train station as well.

-New York, New York We'll stay in a standard, chain hotel such as a Hilton.
+New York, NY We'll stay in a standard, chain hotel such as a Hilton.

 Florence, Italy: We'll stay in a 14th century convent turned boutique hotel in a quieter area of Florence that is still in easy walking distance to the main attractions.